sburr/playlist-utils/README.md

 # add all of the ID3 tag information and relocate the updated .mp3 files
 # into an `./<Artist>/<Album>/<TrackNum> <Track Title>.mp3` directory structure
 # (will create the 'out' directory since it does not exist)
-$ playlist tags --base-name MyAudio --output-dir out --move-files myplaylist.json
+$ playlist tags --base-name MyAudio --output-dir out --move-files myplaylist.xml
 $ tree out
 out/
 ├── Alexi Murdoch